-Have you been tempted to buy an All-in-One (AIO) desktop computer, but hesitated because you’re concerned about potential limitations?
+Have you been tempted to buy an All in One desktop computer, but hesitated because you’re concerned about potential limitations?
 You’re not alone.
 Plenty of folks have gone the safe route and bought a traditional desktop PC for the same reason.
-And while the earliest All-in-One desktops did come with a lot of compromises, the latest generation of these machines will impress you with their versatility and value.
-Here’s a quick look at the biggest reasons to consider an All-in-One computer as your next desktop PC.
+And while the earliest All in One desktops did come with a lot of compromises, the latest generation of these machines will impress you with their versatility and value.
+Here’s a quick look at the biggest reasons to consider an All in One computer as your next desktop PC.

 The anywhere PC

-One of the most attractive aspects of AIOs is their space-saving footprint.
-Packing the monitor, CPU, graphics cards, hard drives, and an array of ports into a single piece of hardware means an AIO can fit anywhere you’ve got a work surface that’s big enough for a monitor, keyboard, and mouse.
+One of the most attractive aspects of an all in one computer is their space-saving footprint.
+Packing the monitor, CPU, graphics cards, hard drives, and an array of ports into a single piece of hardware means an all in one PC can fit anywhere you’ve got a work surface that’s big enough for a monitor, keyboard, and mouse.
 One piece of hardware means one cable.
-Think about that: With an AIO, you can say goodbye to power bars and extension cords, and goodbye to an ugly tangle of wires.
-Better yet, if you don’t like where you put your AIO, just unplug it and put it somewhere else.
-In the time it would take you to unplug all the components of a traditional desktop PC, you can move and power up an All-in-One in totally new location.
+Think about that: With an all in one, you can say goodbye to power bars and extension cords, and goodbye to an ugly tangle of wires.
+Better yet, if you don’t like where you put your all in one, just unplug it and put it somewhere else.
+In the time it would take you to unplug all the components of a traditional desktop PC, you can move and power up an all in one in a totally new location.

 It doesn’t get any easier.

 Setting up and using a traditional desktop PC isn’t hard, but for some people – especially those who find technology intimidating – it can feel like an unnecessarily complex task.
 A big contributor to that feeling is all of those separate boxes and connections.
 Where does the monitor plug go?
 How about the external speakers?
 So I have to turn on each component?
-These are just some of the anxieties an AIO desktop PC helps to alleviate.
-All-in-Ones are also the kings of convenience: Every port from the daily-use USB, to the SD-card reader, is easily accessible from the single piece of hardware right in front of you.
+These are just some of the anxieties an all in one desktop computer helps to alleviate.
+All in Ones are also the kings of convenience: Every port from the daily-use USB, to the SD-card reader, is easily accessible from the single piece of hardware right in front of you.
 Reaching down to find them under a desk, where it’s often dark and cramped, becomes a thing of the past.

-There used to be a time when buying an AIO meant sacrificing performance or features normally found in a traditional desktop computer.
+There used to be a time when buying an all in one meant sacrificing performance or features normally found in a traditional desktop computer.
 Not anymore.
-Our 23” Lenovo Ideacentre AIO 520S, for instance, gives you the speed and power of an optional 7th Generation Intel® Core™ i7, and NVIDIA® GeForce® GTX 930A 2GB discrete graphics.
-With Dolby® Home Theatre™ on-board, the sound coming from the built-in stereo speakers will leave you wondering why you ever wanted external ones.
-The step-up Ideacentre AIO 520 (27”) even has an infrared camera, letting you unlock your PC with your face.
-Its far-field microphone array is perfect for giving Microsoft’s Cortana™ voice commands from across the room.
+Our up to 27” Lenovo IdeaCentre 500 Series all in one desktop computers, for instance, give you the speed and power of an the latest Intel® Core™ processors, alongside premium graphics options and built-in speakers that will leave you wondering why you ever wanted external ones.

-One of the great myths when it comes to All-in-One PCs is that you’re stuck with whatever comes inside the computer when you buy it.
+One of the great myths when it comes to All in One PCs is that you’re stuck with whatever comes inside the computer when you buy it.
 Critics will point to the inability to connect an external monitor.
 Ignore them.
-Today’s AIOs have HDMI in & out ports, which let you display content on a second monitor or HDTV or, use the AIO’s screen as an HDTV for a Blu-ray player or game console.
-An unadvertised benefit to this feature is the ability to keep using your AIO even if its own screen should fail.
-With available USB-C, some All-in-Ones can add ultra-fast external storage, while they power devices like smartphones.
+Today’s all in ones have HDMI in and out ports, which let you display content on a second monitor or HDTV or, use the all in one’s screen as an HDTV for a Blu-ray player or game console.
+An unadvertised benefit to this feature is the ability to keep using your all in one even if its own screen should fail.
+With available USB-C, some All in Ones can add ultra-fast external storage, while they power devices like smartphones.

 Even better for business

-Thanks to their elegant profile (and the success of a certain fruit-themed computer), All-in-Ones have often been viewed as consumer PCs.
-So it comes as something of a surprise to learn that AIOs are perfect for businesses too.
-The Lenovo ThinkCentre M910Z AIO is a case in point: With an available multi-touch screen, built-in DVD drive, and engineered to withstand humidity, dust, and vibration to military standards, it’s an All-in-One that’s at home even when it’s at work.
-It’s also one of the few AIOs that comes with a height-adjustable, multi-angle stand, opening up plenty of new options for placement and working styles.
+Thanks to their elegant profile (and the success of a certain fruit-themed computer), All in Ones have often been viewed as consumer PCs.
+So it comes as something of a surprise to learn that all in ones are perfect for businesses too.
+The Lenovo ThinkCentre M AIO Series of all in one computers is a case in point: With an available multi-touch screen, built-in DVD drive, and engineered to withstand humidity, dust, and vibration to military standards, it’s an All in One that’s at home even when it’s at work.
+It’s also one of the few all in ones that comes with a height-adjustable, multi-angle stand, opening up plenty of new options for placement and working styles.